newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/taxi-insurance.md

 ---
-displayname: taxi-insurance
 urlSlug: taxi-insurance
 filename: taxi-insurance
+displayname: taxi-insurance
 name: Get Your Insurance Policy
 id: taxi-insurance
 ---

 Insurance will protect your business assets should you be held liable for an incident.

 To find an insurance broker, speak to your network, local Chamber of Commerce, or supplier.
-Oftentimes, the best way to find a broker is through word of mouth.
+Often, the best way to find a broker is through word of mouth.

 ---